MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 ---

 # Migrate Microsoft Entra Connect Sync group writeback V2 to Microsoft Entra Cloud Sync
 The following document describes how to migrate group writeback using Microsoft Entra Connect Sync (formerly Azure AD Connect) to Microsoft Entra Cloud Sync.
+This scenario is **only** for customers who are currently using Microsoft Entra Connect group writeback v2.
+The process outlined in this document pertains only to cloud-created security groups that are written back with a universal scope.
+Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 are not supported.

 >[!IMPORTANT]
+>This scenario is **only** for customers who are currently using Microsoft Entra Connect group writeback v2
+>
->This scenario is only supported for:
+>Also, this scenario is only supported for:
 >   - cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types)
 >   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
+>
+>Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 are not supported.

 ## Prerequisites
 The following prerequisites are required to implement this scenario.